mullevik/advent-of-code/2021/aoc-rust/README.md

 Intersections of cuboids in 3D.
 Implementation by cutting cuboids so that they do not overlap - stupid and slow but it works.

+### 24

+Simulation of CPU's ALU with interesting search problem for input digits.

+Solved by memoization after getting hint on r/adventofcode.